vercel/release/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![Slack Channel](https://zeit-slackin.now.sh/badge.svg)](https://zeit.chat)

+When run, this command automatically handles all of the necessary steps for releasing your node project at once.
+Based on the configuration of your project, it also determines if certain steps need to be left out.

+Here's what it does:

+- `npm version <major|minor|patch>`
+- `git tag`
+- `git push origin master && git push --tags`
+- `npm publish`
-When run, this command line interface automatically generates a new [GitHub Release](https://help.github.com/articles/creating-releases/) and populates it with the changes made since the last release.
+- Adding a [GitHub Release](https://help.github.com/articles/creating-releases/) and populating it

 ## Usage